 7. Talk with your employer about recruiting S-CAR students and gradutes.

 8. Host an S-CAR Alumni social gathering.

-9. Update your contact information in the GMU Alumni Affairs Directory.
+9. Update your contact information in the GMU Alumni Relations Directory.

 10. Keep us informed of where you are and where you are going.

 Many students, faculty, alumni and staff are members of professional assocations within the field of conflict analysis and resolution.
 Below is a short list of just some of the associations you may be interested in joining.

 Association for Conflict Resolution

 The Association for Conflict Resolution (ACR) is a professional organization enhancing the practice and public understanding of conflict resolution.
 We are the nation’s largest professional association for mediators, arbitrators, educators and other conflict resolution practitioners.
 ACR works in a wide range of settings throughout the United States and around the world.
 At ACR, you will find colleagues with similar skills and concerns, whether you are a:

 * government employee working with the shared neutrals program,